 And if your ISP goes down, you can instantly log into your dashboard and direct calls to cell phones with advanced call forwarding.
 If you don’t have another internet connection available, call our support team and we can take care of these urgent requests.

 Be sure to monitor your network use.
 If your team watches Netflix while working, it will consume valuable data from your internet connection.
 Consider implementing Quality of Service (QoS) rules to prioritize VoIP traffic over video streaming.
 Doing so improves your caller’s experience, especially if you have a call center or other large-scale SIP applications.

 Jitter and latency are other call quality issues you may experience with your cloud-based phone calls.
 It’s just a natural function of wireless networks.

 Here’s how a phone call works with VoIP.
 Phone calls are converted to data packets and transmitted over the internet to the network of the other party.
 At that point, it’s converted back into audio that the person on the other end hears.

 Between your internal network, ISP, and VoIP service provider, there are many servers in between.
 Network jitter and packet latency are two common VoIP issues.

-- Jitter – Data packets don’t arrive in the correct order.
-The result can be choppy audio or calls that are delayed or dropped.
+- Jitter can result in choppy audio or calls that are delayed or dropped.
 The variance in ping responses that measures jitter.

-- Latency: As packets encounter network congestion, callers may experience a brief delay or echo in a conversation.
+- Latency can result in callers experiencing a brief delay or echo in a conversation.
 In most cases, it’s not noticeable, but in severe circumstances, it can be problematic.

 Here are a few solutions that you can try to troubleshoot these issues.